Skip to main content

 • Deduction for R&D activities in La Palma: 400 euros

-Although the taxpayer can apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, the option included here is the most advantageous to apply the maximum deduction.
+Although the taxpayer can apply this deduction for investments in the Canary Islands by making numerous combinations and always respecting the established increased limits, the option described here is the most advantageous for applying the maximum deduction.

-There are no deductions pending to apply in future years.
+There are no deductions pending to be applied in future years.

 Example 5

-Company "E" with tax domicile in the Canary Islands, has carried out R&D expenses in the 2020 financial year on different islands of the Canary archipelago, for which it has generated the following deductions for research and development activities of article 35 of the LIS:
+Company "E" with tax domicile in the Canary Islands, has incurred R&D expenses in different islands of the Canary Islands in the year 2020, for which it has generated the following deductions for research and development activities under article 35 of the LIS:

 Deductions generated in 2020: